zeiss-microscopy/OAD/ZEN-API/README.md

 <img src=./images/zenapi_zencore_homescreen.png alt="ZEN core - ZEN API Home Screen button" width=20%>

-Information that _Unsupervised API Mode_ is running in shown in the main tool bar of ZEN Core (top right part of the application) if:
+Information that _Unsupervised API Mode_ is running is shown in the main tool bar of ZEN Core (top right part of the application) if:

 - _Unsupervised API Mode_ is enabled, and
 - API server is running.

 <img src=./images/zenapi_running_core.png alt="ZEN core - API Server is running" width=70%>

-#### ZEN (blue)
+#### ZEN

 Enabling and disabling of _Unsupervised API Mode_ can be done in _Tools_ -> _Options_ -> _ZEN API_ using the checkbox "Enable Unsupervised API Mode".

 ![ZEN - ZEN API Unsupervised Mode](./images/zenapi_zenblue_apimode.png)

-Information that _Unsupervised API Mode_ is running in shown in the status bar of ZEN (bottom right part of the application) if:
+Information that _Unsupervised API Mode_ is running is shown in the status bar of ZEN (bottom right part of the application) if:

 - _Unsupervised API Mode_ is enabled, and
 - API server is running.